Menu

 The titles curated by the Unitarian Universalist Women's Federation encompass an array of perspectives, genres, and authors, ensuring a diverse and inclusive literary journey.
 Together, we can create a more just and equitable world.

 Monthly Reads are open to women, femmes, and gender-expansive folks.
-No registration is needed, just join us at this Zoom link: https://bit.ly/UUWFbookclub.
+More information is available here.
 Questions?
 Contact us at uuwf@uuwf.org.

 Unitarian Universalist Women's Federation is a 501(c)3 non-profit organization.